fuankarion/Vision17/Lab11-TextonCNN/readme.md

 - Ruben's team -> GPU 3
 - Alejandro's team -> GPU 3

+GPU RAM memory is by far the most sensitive resource, unlike most Labs,  you will have a **very strict resource limit**:
+- Teams in GPUs 1 & 2 will not be allowed to run any process over 4GB,
+- Teams on GPUs 0 and 3 you will not be allowed to run any process with more than 6GB.

+While I  can not directly enforce this resource limit, I will be check from time time the resource usage, if any team fails to comply with the resource limit, I will first politely ask the team leader (the ones with access to the cluster) to tune down the parameters on your experiments.
+Anyway, if  you repeatedly fail to comply with it, I will ask the DSIT to temporarily block the access to the cluster.
+Lets never get there.

-This assignation **will not be modify** unless it absolutely necesary or if the DSIT says otherwise.
+This assignation **will not be modified** unless it absolutely necessary or if the DSIT requires otherwise.

-### Cluster Acces Times
+### Cluster Access Times

 We have asked the DSIT for exclusive access on the following time frames:

 Weekdays -> 18:00  to 0:00
 Weekends -> 13:00  to 19:00

-However we still await for confimation on this.
+However we still await for confirmation on this.

 ### Creating a CNN
 Read through [Part 1](http://www.robots.ox.ac.uk/~vgg/practicals/cnn/index.html#part1) of the practical.